AdaGold/video-store-api/README.md

 - Testing around any data in the request body

 Use good TDD practices, and test _before_ you code.
 Remember: red-green-refactor.

+#### Smoke Tests
+Because this API will be used as the backend for a future project, there are strict requirements about how it should be structured.
+To this end, we have provided a set of [smoke tests](http://softwaretestingfundamentals.com/smoke-testing/) written in Postman to exercise all the endpoints. **These are not a substitute for writing your own tests!!!!!** There are many edge and negative cases they don't cover - these are your responsibility.

+The smoke tests live in the file [`test/VideoStoreAPI_smoke_tests.postman_collection.json`](test/VideoStoreAPI_smoke_tests.postman_collection.json).
+To run them:

+1. Open Postman
+1. Click `Import` in the top left
+1. Drag-and-drop the file into the box
+1. In the left sidebar, click on the `Collections` tab
+1. There should be an entry for the smoke tests.
+Hover over it and click the `>` icon for a detail view.
+1. Click the blue `Run` button.
+This will launch the collection runner.
+1. In the collection runner, scroll down in the center pane and click the blue `Start Test` button

 ## API Description